Our Cooking Journey

 Ingredients

-• 1 kg of old potatoes
+• 1 kg of old or starchy potatoes

 • 1 whole medium egg